Testing Tools & Techniques Definitions

 • S

-A staging environment, or staging, provides a nearly exact replica of a production environment for software testing.
+A staging environment (stage) is a nearly exact replica of a production environment for software testing.

 • system testing